mboorj/mboorj.github.ip/index.md

   -.>++++++++++[>++++++++++<-]>.>++++[>++++++++<-]>+.
   </code>
 </pre>
-<h2 align="center">Hi, I'm Mollie, aka @mboorj!</h2>
+<h2 align="center">Hi, I'm Mollie!</h2>

-🏫 I'm a junior math major at Reed College and a TA at CTY Bristol
+🏫 I'm a senior math major at Reed College writing my thesis on the Partition Algebra

-🌱 I’m currently learning Rust and Ruby

-◾If you're looking for information about *Glider*, you can find it [here](./glider.md)

 <h4>You can also find me on...</h4>